psylink-me/psylink/python/psylink/README.md

-A python library for interfacing with the Myocular device
+A python library for interfacing with the PsyLink device